CesarValiente/KUnidirectional/README.md

 # Problems?

-Of course that we have problems, this is not the *Philosopher's Stone of the architectures*, and as any other architecture, we have issues, difficult things to do and to improve, problems to solve, etc.
+Of course we have, this is not the *Philosopher's Stone of the architectures*, and as any other architecture, we have issues, difficult things to do and to improve, problems to solve, etc.
 <br/> For instance, a list of things that we have not covered here (nor in the slides) but are really important:
 <br/>
 - Concurrency problems, since we are running the different components on different threads we can have concurrency problems when we want to handle actions in a specific order.